openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/uncinateFasciculusOfTheForebrain
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Uncinate fasciculus of the forebrain' is a regional part of brain.
-It is part of the white matter of telencephalon.
+   :definition: Is a regional part of brain.
+Is part of the white matter of telencephalon. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0019275) ('is_a' and 'relationship')]
    :description: A fiber pathway in the cerebral white matter that connects anterior portions of the temporal lobe with the inferior frontal gyrus and the middle frontal gyrus.
-It is not readily distinguished in myelin-stained cross-sections (adapted from Brain Info).
+It is not readily distinguished in myelin-stained cross-sections (adapted from Brain Info). [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0019275)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0112158
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0019275#uncinate-fasciculus-of-the-forebrain
    :name: uncinate fasciculus of the forebrain